Home | Browse Topics | Criminal & traffic law | Common crimes | The shop’s powers and your rights

 They also need to have “reasonable and probable grounds” for believing that you’ve stolen the items.
 A vague suspicion won’t be enough.

-In these cases, the shop staff or guard would be carrying out what’s sometimes called a “citizen’s arrest”, and they can use reasonable force to hold you.
+In these cases, the shop staff or guard would be carrying out what’s sometimes called a “citizen’s arrest,” and they can use reasonable force to hold you.
 However, they still don’t have the right to search you or your bag without your consent.

 If neither of those situations justifying a citizen’s arrest apply, the shop can ask you to remain but you don’t have to do so – you can simply walk away.
 The shop can then call the police if they choose to.
-If you do agree to staying or going back to the shop, you can change your mind at any time.
+If you do agree to stay or go back to the shop, you can change your mind at any time.
 You also don’t have to give them any information.

 If the shop staff or security guards forcibly hold you when they’re not entitled to – for example, by locking you in a room – they may have committed a criminal assault.
 You may also have a civil claim against them for damages for false imprisonment or civil assault or both.